andrew070583/flask-on-kubernetes/README.md

 ```
 kubectl apply -f flask.yaml
 ```
 5 Implement Ingress so that it interfaces with your services using a single load balancer provided by Ingress Controller.
-Use  micro-ingress.yaml
+Use  micro-ingress.yaml file
 ```
 kubectl apply -f micro-ingress.yaml
 ```